vippsas/vipps-recurring-api/vipps-recurring-api.md

 The amount to capture cannot be higher than the reserved amount.
 According to Norwegian regulations, capture cannot be done before the goods have been shipped.
-The `description` text is mandatory and is displayed to the end user in the Vipps app.
+The `description` text is mandatory and is displayed to the end user in the Vipps MobilePay app.

 Capture is done with the [`POST:/agreements/{agreementId}/charges/{chargeId}/capture`][capture-charge-endpoint] endpoint.